Every place in New Zealand is covered by both a General electorate and a Māori electorate. An electorate is a voting area for parliamentary elections.

 Currently New Zealand is divided into 71 electorates – 64 General electorates and 7 Māori electorates.

 Before the next boundary review can be held, the Government Statistician at Stats NZ will use the results of the census and the Māori Electoral Option to calculate the electoral populations and work out how many Māori and General electorates there should be.

-The census counts the population usually living in New Zealand, including children and those not eligible to enrol.
-This information is used by the Government Statistician to calculate the following groups:
+The census counts the population usually living in New Zealand and is used to calculate the following:

 - General electoral population - North Island

 The Māori electoral population is calculated using a statutory formula.
 This population includes: